harryho/blog-hugo/content/_index.md

 ###  Bash/Batch script

-`Bash` is built-in script on Unix/Linux-like operating system.
+`Bash, aka shell, is built-in script on Unix/Linux-like operating system.
 Bash script file is end with `sh` as extension.
 Batch is built-in script on Windows operating system.
 Bash script is known as one of Unix shell scripts.
 The other shell scrips include ksh, csh, zsh, etc. Bash is one of most important and  powerful tool for system admin.

 `Batch` script file is end with `bat` as extension.
 On Windows there is another file end with `cmd`, it works the same as batch file.
 From November 2006, Microsoft create a new powerful language `PowerShell`, which is similar to Unix shells.
 Basically `PowerShell` has replaced `Batch` as first option for system admin.